sonofhypnos/dotfiles/README.md

 ## TODOs

+- [ ] Add secrets for backup
+- [ ] Add secrets for SSH (check which ones you want on desktop or other machines etc.)
 - [ ] Note: there is a problem, because we need the home-manager setup thing, but to get that zshrc and bashrc need to be set up if we want to add things under `~/bin` to the path, but this is done by home-manager:
   - [ ] Insight: we do not need to properly install home-manager: we can use `nix-shell -p home-manager` and then install home-manager with home-manager!
 (This worked for me on a new install flawlessly)
 - [ ] Fix your version control setup with Dropbox?
 Using a remote to backup your stuff doesn't work, because your repository is too big.
 Probably the easiest solution is to just give up on having a remote and to just use ... instead.